-Covid19 has meant that we are all staying home and thus the clutter keeps building up in all the nooks and crannies around the house.
+The global health crises has meant that we are all staying home, and thus the clutter keeps building up in all the nooks and crannies around the house.
 Eventually, you will need to deal with it.
 How to start decluttering?
 It sounds such an easy thing to do, right?
 After all, it’s just clutter.
 But what exactly is decluttering?
-The dictionary defines it quite simply as; “To remove clutter from a room, an area, etc.” So, really all you have to do is simply remove all your clutter.
+The dictionary defines it quite simply as; “To remove clutter from a room, an area, etc.” So, really all you have to do is remove all your clutter.
 Another dictionary describes decluttering as “to remove things you do not need from a place, in order to make it more pleasant and more useful”.
 The first definition at least gets the literal meaning correct – removing clutter.
-However, the second definition makes an assumption that clutter is by its nature anything that is no longer wanted or needed and once it’s gone you have a pleasant and useful room.
-Which is not correct at all.
+However, the second definition assumes that clutter is by its nature anything that is no longer wanted or needed, and once it’s gone, you have a pleasant and useful room, which is not correct at all.

 So, what is clutter?
 The dictionary defines clutter as: “(a lot of objects in) a state of being untidy”.
 This is where the difficulty starts.
 There is an assumption that all clutter is of no use, unwanted, and needs to be removed.
 Our clutter can be almost anything, but what defines it as clutter is that it is not being displayed or organized in a tidy fashion.
 Clutter is the stuff you use all the time that never seems to get put away.
 Your family jewels can be clutter.
 The family jewels will remain “clutter” until you create a safe, organized place to keep them.